 2011 by Robert Flournoy

 And who was to know that the "cotton dust" used so liberally on that corn would not only kill all of the birds, but would eventually cause the leukemia that would take his grandmother's life before its dioxin was discovered to be deadly.

-The boy would walk the dirt road that ran beside the house about 300 yards to a little shack, that served as a country store where soft drinks and various potted meats and pickles and crackers and such were available.
+The boy would walk the dirt road that ran beside the house about 300 yards to a little shack that served as a country store where soft drinks and various potted meats and pickles and crackers and such were available.

-At sundown, sweaty and exhausted, he would go back to the house, where his parents, uncles, aunts, cousins and grand parents were readying supper.
+At sundown, sweaty and exhausted, he would go back to the house where his parents, uncles, aunts, cousins and grand parents were readying supper.

 Helen loved them, and they loved her back, respecting her as an aunt who was free to discipline and guide all of the children during their formative years and youthful foibles.
-His family pictures, frayed, and faded black and white shots always, always, included the gentle face of Helen in their midst.
-In the many such photos from those days, in every farm family photo album there is the serene presence of such ladies, wise and gentle.
+His family pictures, frayed and faded black and white shots always, always, included the gentle face of Helen in their midst.
+In the many such photos from those days, in every farm family photo album there is the serene presence of such women, wise and gentle.
 They were family, pure and simple, as hard as that is for the modern liberal mind to come to grips with.

 The prejudiced minds of those who did not experience that bygone era will try to dismiss the sincere honesty of those photos, stubbornly trying to assign some kind of subservience to the black faces staring out at them.
-They cannot fathom the truth, that is pure love, so out of synch is it with what they have been led to believe.
+They cannot fathom the truth, that it is pure love, so out of synch is it with what they have been led to believe.

 (Unless you type the author's name